MooersLab/emacsclient-custom-frames/README.md

 ## Making text visible on highlighted lines

-I like to have the line that the cursor is on currently to be highlighted.
+I would like to highlight the line that the cursor is currently on.
-The color that I had selected for this highlighting Blended too well with light colored font when using dark backgrounds.
+The color I selected for this highlighting blended too well with light-colored font when using dark backgrounds.
-I had to pick a neutral color that would work both against dark and light backgrounds.
+I had to pick a neutral color that would work against dark and light backgrounds.

 <img width="1352" alt="hliine" src="https://github.com/user-attachments/assets/08f8dc41-5c14-42af-bc39-e310e649a8ac">